Sin is boring! It really is.

 Brethren, let any one who thinks that he stands take heed lest he fall.
 No temptation has overtaken you that is not common to man.
 God is faithful, and he will not let you be tempted beyond your strength, but with the temptation will also provide the way of escape, that you may be able to endure it.
 Therefore, my beloved, shun the worship of idols.
 I speak as to sensible men: judge for yourselves what I say.
 The cup of blessing which we bless, is it not a communion in the blood of Christ?
 The bread which we break, is it not a communion in the body of Christ?
 Because there is one bread, we who are many are one body, for we all partake of the one bread.
 Consider Israel according to the flesh: are not those who eat the sacrifices partners in the altar?
 What do I imply then?
 That food offered to idols is anything, or that an idol is anything?
 No, I imply that what pagans sacrifice they offer to demons and not to God.
 I do not want you to be partners with demons.
 You cannot drink the cup of the Lord and the cup of the demons.
 You cannot partake of the table of the Lord and the table of the demons.
 Shall we provoke the Lord to jealousy?
 Are we stronger than he?

-Then Paul proves this by tying my clear headed and focused trust that Jesus is my Lord to the Lord’s Supper; the Eucharist.
+Then Paul proves this by tying my clear-headed and focused trust that Jesus is my Lord to the Lord’s Supper; the Eucharist.
 The Bread is a real communion, a connection to the real Jesus.
 The Cup is really communion, connectedness, in the blood of Jesus.
 This is all about my relationship with Jesus and His disciples and saints.
-It is disconnectedness that grips up my life and it is communion in Christ that makes be able to escape temptations!
+It is disconnectedness that grips up my life and it is communion in Christ that makes me able to escape temptations!

-So, today, are you able to escape when your tempted?
-Trust me when I say that it is the focused connection that in built by my regular and pious participation in the life of the Body of Christ in the Eucharist that makes me able to escape.
+So, today, are you able to escape when you are tempted?
+Trust me when I say that it is the focused connection that was inbuilt by my regular and pious participation in the life of the Body of Christ in the Eucharist that makes me able to see the escape the Lord has prepared for me every time!
 It’s all about being Orthodox on Purpose!